PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 The model's data model is more compact than Hypothesis 1 but less than Hypothesis 2.
 In early steps the model does just enough to correctly produce A4 and A5.

 Our claim is that in steps 8 to 11 the model stores the sum of each digit pair as a tri-state variable.
-We name this operator Dn.C1, where C stands for “case”, and the 1 stands for 1 digit acurracy:
+We name this operator Dn.C1, where C stands for “case”, and the 1 stands for 1 digit acurracy

-- Dn.C1 takes value:
+- Dn.C1 is calculated using a function TriState( Dn, Dn' ) defined as:
-    - 8 when sum of Dn and Dn' is 0 to 8
+    - when Dn + Dn' is 0 to 8 => 8
-    - 9 when sum of Dn and Dn' is exactly 9
+    - when Dn + Dn' is exactly 9 => 9
-    - 10 when sum of Dn and Dn' is 10 to 18
+    - when Dn + Dn' is 10 to 18 => 10

 The model implements the C1 operator as a bigram mapping from 2 input tokens to 1 result token e.g. “8” + “7” = “10”.
 There are 100 distinct mappings